socomsystems/documentation/admin_manual/issues/code_signing.rst

 In above error output it can be seen that:

-1. In the Nextcloud core (that is, the Nextcloud server itself) the files "index.php" and "version.php" do have the wrong version.
+1. In the cyfrSpaces core (that is, the cyfrSpaces server itself) the files "index.php" and "version.php" do have the wrong version.
-2. In the Nextcloud core the unrequired extra file "/test.php" has been found.
+2. In the cyfrSpaces core the unrequired extra file "/test.php" has been found.
 3. It was not possible to verify the signature of the calendar application.

 The solution is to upload the correct "index.php" and "version.php" files, and delete the "test.php" file.
 For the calendar exception contact the developer of the application.
-For other means on how to receive support please take a look at https://nextcloud.com/support/.
+For other means on how to receive support please take a look at https://cyfr.space/support/.
 After fixing these problems verify by clicking "Rescan…".

 .. note:: When using a FTP client to upload those files make sure it is using the